 What Is a CPAP Machine Used For?

 CPAP therapy is used to treat the two main types of sleep apnea: obstructive sleep apnea (OSA) and central sleep apnea (CSA).
-Both types of sleep apnea cause breathing interruptions during sleep.
+Both types of sleep apnea cause breathing interruptions during sleep, and CPAP therapy reduces the number of breathing interruptions and snoring severity.

 To operate a CPAP machine, you wear a mask that fits snugly over your nose and/or mouth.
 The mask connects to the CPAP machine through a narrow hose.
 When you turn on the machine, it gently directs filtered, pressurized air into the mask.
+There are three main types of masks:

 Your doctor can help you with how to choose a CPAP mask and also help customize the air pressure.
 Your doctor usually determines the air pressure based on the results of a sleep study in a clinic.
 If you find your set pressure level to be uncomfortable, your doctor can reprogram your machine, or you can try a new mask.